2025 Internship Opportunities

 Interns will have the opportunity to engage in a variety of projects spanning different domains.
 These include:

-• participants to contribute to analytical techniques in both chemical and biological aspects,
+• participants to contribute to developing and running analytical techniques involving spectroscopy and solution chemistry, with relevance to chemical and environmental science;

 • engage in mechanical engineering projects for constructing small-scale setups, or delve into data analysis tasks involving databases.